Aslaan001/CIS_Problems/Celestial_Subarray_Average/problem.md

 - First line: integer `n` — the number of celestial numbers.
-- Second line: `n` space-separated integers — representing the values in the sacred scroll `Nums`.
+- Second line: `n` space-separated integers — representing the values in the sacred scroll `Brightness`.
 - Third line: integer `k` — the length of the subarray to consider.

 ## Output Format